-Figure 5: Basic multihoming scenario
+Figure 5: Basic Multihoming Scenario

 In multihoming scenarios, it is important that hosts receiving UPDATEs associate them correctly with the destination address used in the packet carrying the UPDATE.
-When processing inbound LOCATORs that establish new security associations on an interface with multiple addresses, a host uses the destination address of the UPDATE containing LOCATOR as the local address to which the LOCATOR plus ESP\INFO is targeted.
-This is because hosts may send UPDATEs with the same (locator) IP address to different peer addresses-- this has the effect of creating multiple inbound SAs implicitly affiliated with different peer source addresses.
+When processing inbound LOCATORs that establish new security associations on an interface with multiple addresses, a host uses the destination address of the UPDATE containing the LOCATOR as the local address to which the LOCATOR plus ESP\INFO is targeted.
+This is because hosts may send UPDATEs with the same (locator) IP address to different peer addresses -- this has the effect of creating multiple inbound SAs implicitly affiliated with different peer source addresses.

 3.2.4.
-Site multihoming
+Site Multihoming

-A host may have an interface that has multiple globally reachable IP addresses.
+A host may have an interface that has multiple globally routable IP addresses.
 Such a situation may be a result of the site having multiple upper Internet Service Providers, or just because the site provides all hosts with both IPv4 and IPv6 addresses.
-It is desirable that the host can stay reachable with all or any subset of the currently available globally routable addresses, independent on how they are provided.
+The host should stay reachable at all or any subset of the currently available global routable addresses, independent of how they are provided.